 Mortgage insurance will eliminate this risk, and be able to repay back the outstanding loan when something happens to you, keeping your home intact.

-2) Eliminates the problem of properties being illiquid
+2) Eliminates the issue of properties being illiquid

-Months could have passed before you see any cash from its sale as time would be needed for advertising, conducting viewings, finding prospective buyers, etc.
+Months could have passed before you can see any cash from its sale as time would be needed for marketing and conducting viewings to find prospective buyers.

-Even if you can still find buyers, you might incur a net loss, especially in a market downturn or there’s a fire sale.
+Even if you can find buyers, in a market downturn or fire sale, you might incur a net loss.

-With a mortgage insurance, as long as all relevant documents are provided on time, claim payouts usually take a few weeks or less.
-This removes any heavy burden on your family, and they need not go through hassles of selling the house.
+With a mortgage insurance, as long as all relevant documents are provided, claim payouts typically take a few weeks or less.
+This ensures that your family has liquid cash to pay for the neccessities.

 3) Private mortgage insurance can be cheaper